-This is a traditional Scandinavian recipe for gravlax, or lox, cured salmon, dill-cured salmon as it is also called.
-This way of curing salmon is used in Sweden, Finland, and other parts of Scandinavia.
-The salmon is seasoned with dill, a traditional nordic spice.
-This recipe is not smoked.
+This is a traditional Scandinavian recipe for gravlox, or gravlax, a dill-cured salmon.
+This way of curing salmon is used in Sweden, Finland, and Scandinavia.
+The salmon is seasoned with pepper and dill, a traditional Nordic spice.

 Salmon can also be smoke-cured; this means the raw, salted file is hung in a smoking box, where it gets a smoky aroma.
 The fish temperature does not rise, and the flesh is matured only by salt.
 This is called kallrökt in Swedish and kylmäsavustettu in Finnish.